timoh6/TCrypto/README.markdown

     Crypto\CryptoHandler\McryptAes256Cbc

 OpenSslAes128Cbc/McryptAes128Cbc and OpenSslAes256Cbc/McryptAes256Cbc both
-implememt AES in CBC mode using a random initializing vector.
+implement AES in CBC mode using a random initializing vector.
 Only the key size differs between them.
 128-bit key size should be unbreakable with foreseeable technology.
 But on the other hand, 256-bit keys provides more margin of security (against side channels etc.).
 Encrypting with 128-bit keys should be somewhat